 Will They Unlock My Phone?

-Yes, provided your SaskTel account is in good standing.
-Unlocking your phone is as simple as visiting your nearest SaskTel Store or Authorized Dealer and paying a $50 unlocking fee.
+Provided your SaskTel account is in good standing, unlocking your phone is as simple as visiting your nearest SaskTel Store or Authorized Dealer

 For more information, check their Unlocking Your SaskTel Phone page.